4 Ways To Work Smarter, Not Harder

 If you add in the non-direct costs to distribute, deliver, package, sell, or ‘retail’ your product (think customer service and invoicing also), rather than investing time in finding the right distributor or retailer to sell on your behalf, you may be losing that $2/item in all these other tasks.

 If a distributor will purchase 100 items at $3.50, you’ve sold $350 of stock.
 You need to only invoice one customer, keep track of one payment, supply one customer and ‘market’ to one customer.

-If this situation feels similar in your business, it might be time to reassess your sales channels.
+If this situation feels familiar in your business, it might be time to reassess your sales channels.
 Do you need to shift how and where you are selling your product?

-So the reason why they do this is because they are servicing different consumers.
-One is servicing a market that may be after well-known names and built up reputations of quality.
-While the other is servicing the price conscious consumer.
+The reason they do this is, they are servicing different consumers.
+One is servicing a market that may be after well-known names and built-up reputations of quality.
+While the other is servicing the price-conscious consumer.

 THINGS TO REMEMBER

-- Consider running a lean business, spend only where necessary that doesn’t compromise quality
+- Consider running a lean business, spending only where necessary without compromising quality

 - Can you charge in a different currency?